curityio/zero-trust-api-testing/README.md

 This project is an example of a Java web application configured to use an `OAuth Filter` protecting access to the API.
 It shows, how to enforce a JWT access token on (certain) requests and use the claims from it for authorization.
-In addition, the example includes tests to demonstrate how to effectively work with authorization and JWTs during development.
+In addition, the example includes tests to demonstrate how to productively work with authorization and JWTs during development and when writing integration tests.

 The application is a simple API created with [Spark](http://sparkjava.com), but it could be built using any framework which supports Java Servlets.